Fairy Tales 🧚 Alberta

 🧚

 Looking into the mirror, Antonio saw the face of a beautiful farm girl.
-She was stepping into the shower, and the warm water made steam rise from the cold ceramic at her feet.
-In a Fallarian meta-trance, Antonio half-dissolved himself into a small cloud of smoke, so that his face was barely visible, not unlike that of the Cheshire Cat.
-Antonio then superimposed his face onto Beatrice’s face, so that she seemed to be wearing a half-sinister smile.
+Using a special powder he bought from a magician in Fallar Discordia, Antonio half-dissolved himself into a small cloud of smoke, so that his face was barely visible, not unlike that of the Cheshire Cat.

 Antonio began his argument with a quote from that great 17th Century prosecutor of love, Andrew Marvell: If we had world enough and time, this coyness lady were no crime.
 He then proceeded to enter evidence that, whatever Saint Francis might say to the contrary, there was no point in being good because there was no such thing as Heaven: And yonder all before us lie deserts of vast eternity.
 The grave’s a fine and private place, yet none I think do there embrace.
-In his closing statement, he threatened that if Beatrice didn't offer her virtue to him on a velvet pincushion, large black worms would try her long-preserved virginity.
+In his closing statement, he threatened that if Beatrice didn't offer her virtue to him on a velvet pincushion, worms would try her long-preserved virginity.
 And her quaint honour would turn to dust, and into ashes all his lust.

-Lathering herself in the shower, Beatrice heard an echo of the words dust and vast eternity.
-She thought of the wheat fields surrounding their homestead, and of the long unwinding roads that never disappeared and that lead to nowhere, or only to a pool of tears.
+After hearing these words in the mirror, Beatrice stepped into the shower, and the warm water made steam rise from the cold ceramic at her feet.
+Lathering herself, Beatrice heard an echo of the words dust and vast eternity.
+She thought of her dear grandmother, taken from her at a time when the girl needed her most.
+Drying herself, she looked out the window and saw the wheat fields surrounding their homestead, and the long unwinding roads that never disappeared and that lead to nowhere, or only to a pool of tears.

 Her feelings of emptiness made her wonder whether all the things Prester John told her about Grace and the Bounty of God were just a bunch of words.
 Everything around her seemed empty — even the bright prairie sky, with its majestical roof fretted with golden fire, seemed nothing but a foul congregation of vapours.